SHOW YOUR COMMUNITY HOW HARD YOU ARE WORKING TO KEEP YOUR ATHLETES SAFE. HIGHLIGHT YOUR LEADERSHIP.

 Schools will also receive digital artwork that may be duplicated for other uses, consistent with NATA guidelines for this trademarked logo.
 The School, PTA or booster club may, for example, use the artwork to raise funds to buy equipment for the Athletic program in addition to promoting the leadership of the school.

-The non-refundable application fee for the award is $150.
+The non-refundable, new application fee for the award is $150.
+The non-refundable, renewal application fee for the award is $100.
 Please note that individual payments must be submitted for each school/application.
 Payment of the application fee does not ensure that the school will be granted the Safe Sports School Award (SSSA).

-Please write the name of the school on each check.
+Please write the name of the school within the memo of the check.
+Please make the check out to NATA.
 Payments should be sent to:

 Dept # 42167